singh-man/books/crackingTheCoding/17_hard.md

 ![](media/17_16_2.JPG)

-If we drew a bigger tree,we'd see a similar pattern.
-The tree looks very linear,with one branch down to the left.
+If we drew a bigger tree, we'd see a similar pattern.
+The tree looks very linear, with one branch down to the left.
 This gives us an O(n) runtime and O(n) space.
 The space usage comes from the recursive call stack as well as from the memo table.

 **Solution #3: Iterative**

 Can we do better?We certainly can't beat the time complexity since we have to look at each appointment.
-However,we might be able to beat the space complexity.
+However, we might be able to beat the space complexity.
 This would mean not solving the problem recur­ sively.

 Let's look at our first example again.